Chino CA Family Dentist Provides Dental Care Tips You Deserve

 If you grind your teeth during sleep, clench your jaws, or your teeth are not aligned properly, it can cause the periodontal ligament and surrounding tissue to become stretched.
 When this happens, you may experience loosening of teeth.
 Any trauma on your mouth like a fall or accident can damage your ligaments and bones around your teeth.

 Tooth loosening is not a good condition.
-The moment you feel a loose tooth, you have to consult your dentist as soon as possible.
-Your dentist can devise a treatment plan for you to protect your teeth.
+The moment you feel a loose tooth, consult our team at Bright Smile Dental Care as soon as possible.
+Our family dentist in Chino can devise a treatment plan for you to protect your teeth.
+Call our office at (909) 364-1330 today!